DragonBlame/tpf-dragons-edition/WABBAJACK.md

 And now we are ready to jump into the game.

+There are some charcter presets available for your walkthrough.
+To use them, choose `Presets` option in the top right side of the character creation menu, then press `F9` button to load available presets and then choose the desired one according to the race and the gender you have choosen for the character.

-At the beginning, we need to activate our character's high poly head (much more detailed head than the vanilla one, which you can also shape in much more ways) in character creation menu and then our hair, brows (and/or scars, beard) will look excellent on us.
+If you want to make your character on your own, at first we need to activate our character's high poly head (much more detailed head than the vanilla one, which you can also shape in much more ways) in character creation menu and then our hair, brows (and/or scars, beard) will look excellent on us.

 <p align="center">
     <img width="50%" src="https://user-images.githubusercontent.com/37147270/151776057-aaa74ddf-396d-4bc4-9c83-18be28950be6.png" />